 (#514)The non-AP MLD shall be in power save mode for all the setup links with the target AP MLD as specified in 35.3.6.4 (Link reconfiguration to the setup links).

 (#515) The non-AP MLD may initiate the SMD BSS transition execution procedure by sending an ST execution request requesting SMD BSS transition to the same target AP MLD within the timeout value, either via the current AP MLD (see 37.14.6 (SMD BSS transition execution procedure via the current AP MLD)) or via the target AP MLD (see 37.14.7 (SMD BSS transition execution procedure via the target AP MLD)).

+(#534)The target AP MLD shall start at State 3 with the non-AP MLD (see 11.3 (STA authentication and association)).

 NOTE 1 – The DS mapping update operation is not performed during the ST preparation procedure.